General

 Support for events

 JFormDesigner supports adding and removing event handlers and generates empty handler methods.
-It shows events in the Structure view and event properties in the Properties view.
+It shows events in the Events category in the Properties view.

 Based on JavaBeans standard